npm/policies/privacy.md

 This includes a number of things:

 1. The date and time.
-2. The IP address of the requestor.
+2. The IP address of the requester.
 3. The HTTP request URL and method.
 4. The HTTP response status code.
 5. The `user-agent` string, which includes the versions of Node and